siebert/git-lint/README.rst

   folder linters.
 * Decide what linter to use based on the whole filename or even in the filetype, as returned by the command file.
-* Provide better options for colorizing the output, and maybe a way to disable it.
-Also detect if colors are supported or if it is a tty.
+* Provide better options for colorizing the output.
 * Add support for more version control systems (svn, perforce).
 This should be easy, it's just a matter of implementing the functions defined in gitlint/git.py or gitlint/hg.py.